-This past Super Bowl was very exciting.
+This past Super Bowl was very exciting…for the defense.
 Regardless of who you were rooting for, we all were watching something truly historic.
 Bill Belichick, who now has more Super Bowl wins as a head coach than anyone ever, is a different type of leader.
 He doesn't have a book of quotes on wisdom or a pyramid of success, he is not on social media, he is not personable with the press and even dresses questionable for the occasion (typically in a game he wears a sweatshirt with the sleeves cut off with hoodie up).
 Yet, you can not deny he is successful in his endeavors.
 How and why?

 1. "I think practice preparation is always an indicator of game performance.”